hlry/bug-free-goggles/Develop/regex-gist.md

 The asterisk or star symbol is not present in this regex, and the curly brackets alone would not be a greedy operator.

 ### Boundaries
+In general, boundaries are represented by backslash lowercase b "\b" or backslash uppercase B "\B".

+These characters are not present in this email regex.

 ### Back-references